Paralympic Sport Development:

 Classification systems are defined and implemented by the respective International Federation for each sport.
 Sport class criteria and parameters are defined and put in place by each sport's International Federation (IF) with the aim of minimizing the impact of impairment and to ensure that winning is determined by skill, fitness, power, endurance, tactical ability and mental focus, etc., the same factors that account for success in sport for athletes who are able-bodied.
 Sport-specific sport class profiles and classification information can be found in the classification rules and regulations, which can be found on the IF’s website.

 • The IPC Athlete Classification Code and International Standards aim to provide a clear statement of the purpose of athlete classification, as well as a framework of policies and procedures that will uphold confidence in classification systems across the Paralympic Movement.
-The Code and International Standards can be found on the International Paralympic Committee’s Website.
+The Code and International Standards can be found on the International Paralympic Committee’s website.

 IPC Classification Code, opens in a new tab